-The broadcast sequence has historically been a popular option for communication majors, with broadcast students benefiting from the presence of a local television station ( TV-24) that shares facilities with the university within Self Hall.
+The broadcast sequence has historically been a popular option for communication majors.
 Students gain practical experience working at the campus radio station ( 92 WLJS) or with the university's Television Services department.
-Professor Jerry Chandler advises and teaches many of the courses offered to complete this sequence.
+Dr. Patrick McGrail is the coordinator for the broadcast sequence, and he advises prospective boradcast students and teaches many of the courses offered to complete this sequence.

-Maintain a minimum 2.0 grade point average and have a grade of C in all required departmental courses.
+- Maintain a minimum 2.0 grade point average

-Complete a 350-hour internship in the senior year with a professional organization.
+- Complete a 350-hour internship with a professional organization.

-Pass the exits exams administered during the capstone (COM 470) course.
+- Pass exit exam administered during capstone (COM 470) course.

 Broadcast majors must successfully pass these courses: